MarcoColomb0/AzurePSDeployer/README.md

 [Skip to Usage (execution commands)](#usage)

+## How does it work?
+APSD is based on the templates stored in the [/deployments](https://github.com/MarcoColomb0/AzurePSDeployer/tree/main/deployments) folder.
+The launcher script ([AzurePSDeployer.ps1](https://github.com/MarcoColomb0/AzurePSDeployer/blob/main/AzurePSDeployer.ps1)) calls the templates stored there via Invoke-WebRequest, allowing you to always have the latest updated version.

 ## Features

 - Fully customizable, you can create your own templates in /deployments and run them locally (or contribute to the project and [submit a pull request](#how-to-contribute))